Raezd/Singly-Linked-List/README.md

 # Singly-Linked-List

-This is repository is a backup for the SinglyLinkedList class implemented for CS 270 Data Structures class Spring 2022
+This repository is a backup for the SinglyLinkedList class implemented for CS 270 Data Structures class Spring 2022